*Bookmark this page!

 Our Church:

-- Please pray for Pastor Dave Hentschel as he continues our new Sunday series Upside Down Glory on 2/15/2026.
+- Please pray for Pastor Dave Hentschel as he prepares the sermon on 2 Timothy 2:22.

 Our nation & those in authority.